shazow/everything/receivers-in-go.md

 There are a few benefits to doing it this way:

-The receivers enhance the self-documenting nature of our code.
+* The receivers enhance the self-documenting nature of our code.
 It becomes clearer which interface each method is attempting to implement.

-If we were implementing these wrappers outside of the `Server` struct, we would likely be using similarly named variabls for intermediate code.
+* If we were implementing these wrappers outside of the `Server` struct, we would likely be using similarly named variabls for intermediate code.
 By naming the receiver in a corresponding way, it makes it easier to move the code inline without changing much.

-Further, as we add interface-specific functionality, it's likely that we'll need to add more fields to our struct to manage various related state.
+* As we add interface-specific functionality, it's likely that we'll need to add more fields to our struct to manage various related state.
 The code can look more meaningful when a read buffer is being accessed from a `r` receiver to imply that its purpose is specifically for this functionality rather than it being a more general buffer for the server as a whole.

 ## Name of the Receiver